You are currently viewing The 10 Ferrari Open-Top Convertibles Of All Time

 Worth: $2.5 million

-Here’s another not-so-affordable Ferrari convertible, The 2014 Ferrari F60 America is a true icon that came to celebrate its 60th anniversary in North America.
-It was produced in just 10 units and has been a dream for collectors and is currently valued at around $3-4 million.
+Here’s another not-so-affordable Ferrari roadster, the 2014 Ferrari F60 America.
+It was released to celebrate its 60th anniversary in North America and instantly became an iconic sports car.
+Produced in just 10 units, the F60 America has become a dream for collectors with a current value of around $3-4 million.

-The inspiration has its roots in Ferrari roadsters.
 Ferrari F60 accelerates from 0 to 60 mph within 3.6 seconds and has a top speed of 200 mph.
-The Ferrari runs on a 6.3 liter V12 engine, that produces 730 hp and 509 lb-ft of torque.
+The Ferrari runs on a 6.3-liter V12 engine that produces 730 hp and 509 lb-ft of torque.

-The performance and design are in close connection with the F12 Berlinetta, but the F60 spider makes it stand out because of the open-top style and lightweight fabric roof.
+The performance and design are closely connected to the F12 Berlinetta, but the F60 Spider makes it stand out because of its open-top style.

 The dual-tone livery is visible with asymmetrical red and black leather seats.
 It has additional unique features like the American flag motifs and special badges.